 Educational costs for a special needs child

 Again- be intentional.
-How many visits per month should be allowed under the terms of your order?
+How should many visits per month be allowed under the terms of your order?
 How are those costs going to be divided between you and your co-parent?
 Who has the final say on whether or not to continue counseling if your child's condition improves over time?
-These are the sort of specific questions that you need to find answers for.
+These are the sort of specific questions that you need to find answers to.
 Do not assume that you and your co-parent can sort these issues out over time.
 Take precautions when you have the time to do so during your family law case.

 Negotiating through your divorce with a special needs child

-You have been a stay at home parent for the past seventeen years since your child was born with a range of special needs that do not allow him to take care of himself on any level.
+You have been a stay-at-home parent for the past seventeen years since your child was born with a range of special needs that do not allow him to take care of himself on any level.
 Therefore, you quit your job to tend to his every need.
 You have a high school education and had thought about starting community college coursework before you got pregnant and gave birth to your son.
 Your past work experience was as a secretary and administrative assistant.

 For starters, you need to make sure that you and your child can survive in the years following your divorce.
-If your son requires you to care for him around the clock, then you should consider what options are available through your health insurance.
+If your son requires you to care for him around the clock, you should consider what options are available through your health insurance.
 Is it possible for you to have someone come in to care for your son while you go back to school or go to work?
-Decide what options are available to you in order so you know how to prepare yourself for a post-divorce life with your son.
+Decide what options are available to you in order, so you know how to prepare yourself for a post-divorce life with your son.

-Another option for you to consider is whether or not spousal maintenance or contractual alimony is possible in lieu of being awarded a disproportionate share of your community estate.
+Another option for you to consider is whether or not spousal maintenance or contractual alimony is possible instead of being awarded a disproportionate share of your community estate.
 Spousal maintenance is available when you have been married to your spouse for more than ten years.
 In the alternative, you and your spouse can negotiate for contractual alimony no matter how long you have been married.
-Spousal maintenance lengths are typically determined by how long you have been married so speak to your attorney about what you may be able to negotiate for.
+Spousal maintenance lengths are typically determined by how long you have been married, so speak to your attorney about what you may be able to negotiate for.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan